Cosmic-Chimps/cosmic-docs/README.md

 ```
 - Go to http://localhost:8000/
 - Edit pages & verify
-- Make a PR to https://github.com/Cosmic-Chimps/docs
+- Make a PR to https://github.com/Cosmic-Chimps/doc

+Docs will build and publish on main branch pushes